 About the School of Psychology

-Today, we are recognized as an international leader, dedicated to scholarship and committed to preparing professionals for a changing society.
+We are recognized as an international leader, dedicated to scholarship and committed to preparing our graduates for a changing society.

 At Derner, students engage in academic studies and clinical practice, which help them obtain the necessary skills for a wide range of careers, while also improving their understanding of human behavior.

 In 1950, Gordon Derner came to what was then Adelphi College with a vision to train clinical psychologists with both a strong foundation in the principles of psychological theory and research, as well as an orientation to professional service and practice.
 Accredited by the American Psychological Association (APA) in 1957, Adelphi’s doctoral program in clinical psychology was recognized as the forerunner in the field of professional psychology.

 Initially known as the Institute of Advanced Psychological Studies, the School functioned as a graduate department in the School of Arts and Sciences at Adelphi until 1972, when it became the nation’s first university-based professional school of psychology.

 Today, Derner continues to evolve and to further its international recognition as a leader in the field of psychology.
 Recently renamed Gordon F. Derner School of Psychology, it currently comprises majors in undergraduate psychology and neuroscience, master-level education in school psychology, mental health counseling and general psychology, doctoral training in clinical psychology (PhD) and school psychology (PsyD), as well as postgraduate programs in psychoanalytically informed interventions.